anapoparic/DataGraphVisualization/README.md

 ## Project Structure:
 The project structure is organized as follows:
-- `main`: Main branch containing the stable version of the project.
+- `develop`: Branch containing the stable version of the project.
-- `develop`: Branch for developing new features.